You found our guide to virtual trivia games.

 In case designing an online trivia quiz seems beyond your wheelhouse, we also offer a hosted virtual team trivia experience, so that you can enjoy the festivities without Googling a million facts. 🙂

-FAQ: Virtual Trivia
+FAQ: Virtual Trivia Games

-What are the benefits of virtual trivia?
+What are the benefits of doing Zoom trivia online?

 Through this online exercise, team members practice skills like listening, reasoning and critical thinking, and discussion.
 Plus, the activity is a lot of fun.
 Online trivia nights allow digital nomads the chance to unwind and socialize with coworkers, which in turn leads to increased employee engagement, job satisfaction and improved interpersonal communication.